bitnami/charts/bitnami/wordpress/README.md

 - No writing permissions will be granted on `wp-config.php` by default.
 - Backwards compatibility is not guaranteed.

-To upgrade to `9.0.0`, install a new WordPress chart, and migrate your WordPress site using backup/restore tools such as [VaultPress](https://vaultpress.com/) or [All-in-One WP Migration](https://wordpress.org/plugins/all-in-one-wp-migration/).
+To upgrade to `9.0.0`, it's recommended to install a new WordPress chart, and migrate your WordPress site using backup/restore tools such as [VaultPress](https://vaultpress.com/) or [All-in-One WP Migration](https://wordpress.org/plugins/all-in-one-wp-migration/).

 ### To 8.0.0